 To say the team has struggled is fair but they have shown signs of improvement with a total of five division titles that have all come since 2011.
 This year the Texans will have their sights set not only on making the postseason for the sixth time in nine years but making an even deeper playoff run.

-This team guide is your go-to resource for everything you need to know about the Houston Texans in 2019, including:
+This team guide is your go-to resource for everything you need to know about the Houston Texans, including:

 - What kind of competition the Texans face this year in the AFC South division.

 - Easy and effective ways to win more by betting on the Houston Texans.

 - Detailed team info including history, ownership, team value and more.

 The Houston Texans are the NFL’s most recent expansion team and they played their first game in 2002.
 Since then the Texans have won five division titles.

 The team struggled during the first nine years of its existence but turned things around in a big way with their first playoff appearance in 2011.
 Since then they’ve won the AFC South in three of the last four years.

 The most recognizable names in franchise history include Andre Johnson, JJ Watt, Deandre Hopkins, and Deshaun Watson.